July 05, 2024 by Bojana Krstic

 They will also be able to provide expert advice, guide you in the right direction, and help you decide what your next steps would be.

-The sooner you consult a lawyer, the better – it will prevent impulsive decisions or making any potentially harmful steps yourself.
+The sooner you consult a lawyer, the better — it will prevent impulsive decisions or taking actions that could potentially harm your cause.

 Send a cease and desist letter for defamation